In a previous post, I shared a simple 3-day meal plan that included a vegetarian lunch option. In response, one reader asked:

-Is it possible to have a vegetarian or mostly vegetarian paleo-style diet?
-Just curious as I had always thought they were incompatible.”
+“Is it possible to have a vegetarian or mostly vegetarian paleo-style diet?
+I thought they were incompatible.”

 The short answer?

-Basically, “paleo” means eating real, whole food.
+“Paleo” means eating real, whole food.
 This includes veggies, fruit, animal proteins, healthy fats, nuts and seeds.

 It also means avoiding processed foods, grains, legumes, refined sugar, and chemically altered fats and oils.

 “Primal” adds the option of high-quality dairy for those who do okay with it.

 For many people, animal proteins are an important part of a healthy, nutrient-dense diet.
 Having spent 10 years as a vegetarian (sometimes vegan), I know from experience my body does better with at least some animal protein.
 Same goes for the vast majority of my clients.